- www.chadd.org (Children and Adults with Attention-Deficit Hyperactivity disorder)

 - Guide to Veteran Education Benefits: www.bestschools.com/veterans-resource/

 Who is at risk for suicide?
 People who feel hopeless and helpless regarding changing their situations may be at risk.
 Most people experience sad or stressful life circumstances before becoming suicidal.

-Warning signs that someone may be in danger:
+Warning signs that someone may be in danger of suicide:

 - Previous suicide attempt